Chosen Without An Audition: Ryukishi Voice Actress Ohara Sayaka Q&A

 ANN's coverage of Anime Expo 2024 sponsored by Yen Press and Ize Press!

-Ohara Sayaka, the voice behind popular characters like Beatrice in Umineko - When They Cry, Erza Scarlet in Fairy Tail, and Sailor Neptune/Michiru Kaioh in Pretty Guardian Sailor Moon, sent fans into a frenzy when she elegantly walked onto stage cosplaying as Beatrice.
-She bowed serenely, befitting a lady like Beatrice, before cheerfully greeting the crowd gathered to see her at the official Ohara Sayaka Q&A panel, presented by Manga-Gamer.
+Sayaka Ōhara, the voice behind popular characters like Beatrice in Umineko - When They Cry, Erza Scarlet in Fairy Tail, and Sailor Neptune/Michiru Kaioh in Pretty Guardian Sailor Moon Crystal, sent fans into a frenzy when she elegantly walked onto stage cosplaying as Beatrice.
+She bowed serenely, befitting a lady like Beatrice, before cheerfully greeting the crowd gathered to see her at the official Sayaka Ōhara Q&A panel presented by MangaGamer.
 Joining her on the stage was Ryukishi07, the writer, artist, and creator behind Umineko - When They Cry and Higurashi: When They Cry, who also had a panel the previous day.

 In talking about playing the dualities of Beatrice, Ohara said that typically her previous roles only revolved around one personality.
 She joked that in a previous interview, she had once told the journalist that she hoped to someday play a character with multiple personalities.
 “When I landed this role, I was very happy and surprised because not only does Beatrice have dual personalities, but a lot of personalities within her!
 I played so many personalities within Beatrice that I lost count.”